-Moreover companies undertaking business research are always aware about their competitor’s move thus remaining abreast about the latest happenings in the industry.
+Moreover, companies undertaking business research are always aware of their competitor’s move thus remaining abreast about the latest happenings in the industry.

 Research undertaken by any business enables it to analyze and gauge the different department’s performance in respect to the projections made thus equipping it to take necessary steps and actions as and when required.